-The NCAA Tournament has arrived, and Americans are excited.
-The popularity of the event is second to only the Super Bowl, as there is a nationwide obsession with the 68-team basketball tournament affectionately referred to as the Big Dance.
-Long gone are the days when the NCAA Tournament was a nondescript event cared about by only a select few.
+The NCAA basketball tournament has arrived, and Americans are excited.
+The March Madness sports event’s popularity is second to only the Super Bowl, as there is a nationwide obsession with the 68-team basketball tournament affectionately referred to as the Big Dance.
+Long gone are the days when the NCAA Tournament was a commonplace event cared about by only a select few.

 March Madness encompasses much more than basketball.
 The economic impact of the tournament is astounding.
-Business lose an estimated $4 billion due to unproductive employees during the NCAA Tournament.
-In fact, a typical worker watches six hours of basketball during the tournament.
+Businesses lose an estimated $4 billion due to unproductive employees during the NCAA Tournament.
+A typical worker watches six hours of basketball during the tournament.

-Turner and CBS paid $19.6 billion for the rights to broadcast the tournament (2011-2032).
+Turner and CBS paid $19.6 billion to broadcast the tournament (2011-2032).
 The average price for a 30-second ad during March Madness is $1.5 million.
-The tournament itself grosses over $1 billion in TV revenue.
-Close to 100 million viewers consume tournament content through March Madness Live while Facebook and Twitter impressions reach 400 million.
+The game itself grosses over $1 billion in TV revenue.
+Close to 100 million viewers consume tournament content through March Madness Live, while Facebook and Twitter impressions reach 400 million.

 The tournament’s biggest star is Zion Williamson, making Duke the favorite to cut down the nets in Minneapolis.
-The Blue Devils won the ACC Tournament and feature a high-powered offense with three potential NBA lottery picks in Williamson, Cam Reddish and R.J.
+The Blue Devils won the ACC Tournament and featured a high-powered offense with three potential NBA lottery picks in Williamson, Cam Reddish, and R.J.
 Barrett.
-Often overlooked, Barrett is a dynamic player capable of creating his own shot.
+Often overlooked, Barrett is a dynamic player capable of creating his shot.

 Wofford (yes, you read that right) is poised to make a deep run.
 Don’t let the fact that they’re a mid-major school from the Southern Conference fool you – this team is dangerous.
-They have a star in Fletcher Magee, are the second best three-point shooting team in the nation and have lost just four contests all year.
+They have a star in Fletcher Magee, are the second-best three-point shooting team globally, and have lost just four contests all year.

 Gonzaga may be the best team in the country, possessing all the ingredients necessary for success in March.
 Statistically, they have the best offense in the nation and a top-20 defense.
 They’ve appeared in four consecutive Sweet 16s and feature an experienced coach in Mark Few, who has led the Bulldogs to the NCAA Tournament in all 20 of his seasons as head man of the ‘Zags.